-Public assistance West Virginia.
+Public assistance West Virginia and government aid.

 Low income families in West Virginia can get help from public assistance programs.
 An extensive number of resources and services can help pay for bills and expenses in an emergency.
-Locate information on emergency assistance and case management in West Virginia below.
+Locate information on emergency public assistance and case management in West Virginia below.

 WV WORKS is the states version of the Temporary Assistance for Needy Families (TANF).
 The program is paid for by public funds and grant money from the federal government.
 WV Works has a goal of helping people become economically independent.
 Assistance is offered to help at-risk families become self supporting, services are focused on enhancing the well-being of children, and cash and case management can assist families near the poverty level.
 So cash can be used to pay bills while at the same time individuals receive help finding a job and/or enhancing career skills.

 Cash assistance is provided on a monthly basic to eligible families from WV WORKS.
 In addition, most people who receive a monthly WV WORKS check also receive public medical care from Medicaid and free food from the government SNAP program.

 Food assistance for children is also offered by the WV WIC program.
 The resource is administered from within the West Virginia Bureau for Public Health, the Office of Nutrition Services.
 This government organization administers several different programs and initiatives, all of which are designed to promote a healthy start for West Virginia's babies and children.
 The programs that are focused on low income families with children include.

 - Pediatric Nutrition Surveillance as well as Pregnancy Systems (PNSS and PedNSS)